-- 4.7.1 City Council: A Council Member may request an item be considered on a future agenda and, upon agreement of a majority of Council, staff will prepare a staff report if formal Council action is required.
-Council Members may make this request verbally during a meeting or may submit written requests.
-Normally, the process involves two steps: initial consideration of the request by the full Council at the soonest possible regularly scheduled meeting; and, if a majority agrees, the matter is then scheduled for further consideration on an upcoming meeting agenda. - 4.7.2 Members of the public: A member of the public may request that an item be placed on a future agenda in accordance with the policy the City Council has adopted for considering such requests.
+4.7.1 City Council: A Council Member may request an item be considered on a future agenda and, upon agreement of a majority of Council, staff will prepare a staff report if formal Council action is required.
+Council Members may make this request verbally during a meeting or may submit a written memorequests.
+Up to two council members may sign such a memo.
+Normally, the process involves two steps: initial consideration of the request by the full Council at the soonest possible regularly scheduled meeting; and, if a majority agrees, the matter is then scheduled for further consideration on an upcoming meeting agendaonce staff has had the ability to analyze staff and fiscal impacts.

+4.7.2 Members of the public: A member of the public may request that an item be placed on a future agenda in accordance with the policy the City Council has adopted for considering such requests.
 Members of the public may request consideration of an agenda item by obtaining a copy of this policy and a request form from the City Clerk.
 The Mayor shall have discretion to approve or deny the request.
 If the Mayor denies the request, the member of the public making the request may appeal to the City Council to consider the request during the public comment portion of the next regular City Council meeting.
 If any member of the Council wishes to hear the request, it shall be considered at the next regular meeting.
 If no member of the Council indicates a willingness to hear the matter, the matter shall not be heard.